gojimmypi/gojimmypi.github.io/_posts/2022-08-07-ICE-V-Wireless-SERV-fusesoc.md

 I have an interim [VisualGDB project for the ESP32-C3 Firmware app](https://github.com/gojimmypi/ICE-V-Wireless/tree/my_last_working_branch/VisualGDB) with working code to receive the FPGA binary and write to the local iCE40.
-Note this is currently based on an older branch, as I had encountered some problems with both my local ESP-IDE 4.4.1 as well as my ESP-IDF 5.0 that are as of yet, unresolved.
+Note this is currently based on an older branch, as I had encountered some problems with both my local ESP-IDF 4.4.1 as well as my ESP-IDF 5.0 that are as of yet, unresolved.

 There's a stable release of [ESP-IDF v4.4.2](https://docs.espressif.com/projects/esp-idf/en/v4.4.2/esp32/) available